 Dr. Shipper, who specializes in researching employee ownership and culture, figures he first heard about Jack Stack and SRC more than 20 years ago.
 He knew right away that SRC was doing something special; similar to what other employee-centric companies he had studied (like Lincoln Electric, Herman Miller, W. L. Gore & Associates, and Atlas Container Corporation) were doing.
 “The difference is that SRC has developed an business operating system that can turnaround a gritty/dirty blue-collar firm,” says Shipper.
 “They went from the brink of bankruptcy to a level of success that would embarrass many high-tech firms.”

 Shipper says that one thing every open-book company he has studied has in common is that the people involved have strong values where they trust each other and want to do right by their associates.
-“Information is power and they are willing to share that with others,” he says, while noting that the most successful companies are those that combine employee ownership with transparency and the commitment to train their associates on financial literacy.
+“Information is power and they are willing to share that with others,” he says, while noting that the most successful companies are those that combine employee ownership with organizational transparency and the commitment to train their associates on financial literacy.

 We asked Shipper, whose book on the subject, Shared Entrepreneurship: A Path to Engaged Employee Ownership, will be published in August 2014, to reflect back and come up with a list of the Top 10 things he’s learned from his years of studying open-book companies.

 Top 10 Things I Learned from Studying Open-Book Companies – Frank Shipper:

 - There are such companies?
 I want to work for one.

 - Companies that practice open-book management practice other progressive concepts such as shared ownership, shared leadership, and shared collaboration.

 - I can control my own destiny if I work at such a company.